-Cheap Cruise Shore Excursions for Victoria and Vancouver Island (British Columbia)
+Cheap Alternative Cruise Shore Excursions for Victoria and Vancouver Island (On Your Own)

 Victoria, capital of British Columbia, sits on the craggy southern end of Vancouver Island.
 With abundant parkland, it's known for outdoor activities.
 The city's British colonial past shows in its Victorian architecture, including stately Craigdarroch Castle mansion.
 Butchart Gardens, with 55 acres of vivid floral displays, plus statuary, water features and a carousel, is one of many formal gardens in the city.
 With a wider-metro population approaching 380,000, this picture-postcard provincial capital was long-touted as North America's most English city.
 Thankfully, the tired theme-park version of old-fashioned England is no more.
 Fueled by an increasingly younger demographic, a quiet revolution has seen lame tourist pubs, eateries and stores transformed into the kind of brightly painted bohemian shops, coffee bars, and innovative restaurants that would make any city proud.
 It's worth seeking out these enclaves on foot, but activity fans should also hop on their bikes: Victoria has more cycle routes than any other Canadian city.
 Once you've finished pedaling, there's BC's best museum, a park fringed by a windswept seafront and outdoor activities from kayaking to whale-watching.
 With all of these fabulous attributes, Victoria is a great place to experience, and there are several options for budget friendly excursions and tours from the port.